Hypernova

-A hypernova (sometimes called a collapsar) is a very energetic supernova thought to result from an extreme core-collapse scenario.
-In this case, a massive star (>30 solar masses) collapses to form a rotating black hole emitting twin energetic jets and surrounded by an accretion disk.
+A hypernova is a very energetic supernova which is believed to result from an extreme core collapse scenario.
+In this case, a massive star (>30 solar masses) collapses to form a rotating black hole emitting twin astrophysical jets and surrounded by an accretion disk.
 It is a type of stellar explosion that ejects material with an unusually high kinetic energy, an order of magnitude higher than most supernovae, with a luminosity at least 10 times greater.
-They usually appear similar to a type Ic supernova, but with unusually broad spectral lines indicating an extremely high expansion velocity.
+Hypernovae release such intense gamma rays that they often appear similar to a type Ic supernova, but with unusually broad spectral lines indicating an extremely high expansion velocity.
 Hypernovae are one of the mechanisms for producing long gamma ray bursts (GRBs), which range from 2 seconds to over a minute in duration.
 They have also been referred to as superluminous supernovae, though that classification also includes other types of extremely luminous stellar explosions that have different origins.

 History

 In the 1980s, the term hypernova was used to describe a theoretical type of supernova now known as a pair-instability supernova.
 It referred to the extremely high energy of the explosion compared to typical core collapse supernovae.
 The term had previously been used to describe hypothetical explosions from diverse events such as hyperstars, extremely massive population III stars in the early universe, or from events such as black hole mergers.

 In February 1997, Dutch-Italian satellite BeppoSAX was able to trace GRB 970508 to a faint galaxy roughly 6 billion light years away.
 From analyzing the spectroscopic data for both the GRB 970508 and its host galaxy, Bloom et al. concluded in 1998 that a hypernova was the likely cause.
 That same year, hypernovae were hypothesized in greater detail by Polish astronomer Bohdan Paczyński as supernovae from rapidly spinning stars.

 The usage of the term hypernova from the late 20th century has since been refined to refer to those supernovae with unusually large kinetic energy.
 The first hypernova observed was SN 1998bw, with a luminosity 100 times higher than a standard Type Ib.
 This supernova was the first to be associated with a gamma-ray burst (GRB) and it produced a shockwave containing an order of magnitude more energy than a normal supernova.
 Other scientists prefer to call these objects simply broad-lined type Ic supernovae.
 Since then the term has been applied to a variety of objects, not all of which meet the standard definition; for example ASASSN-15lh.